 For a description of each table and view, see System tables of a geodatabase in PostgreSQL.
 The tables are sde_geometry_columns and sde_coordinate_systems.
 The views are st_geometry_columns and st_spatial_references, and are based on these tables.

 Use ArcGIS to create feature classes with ST_Geometry storage

 You choose which storage type to use when creating feature classes through ArcGIS for Desktop.

 When you create a feature class in ArcGIS that uses ST_Geometry storage, the business table of the feature class is created with a column of type ST_Geometry in which spatial data for the feature class is stored.

 In a database

 You specify the spatial data type to use when a feature class is created in ArcGIS.
-For more information, see Create a feature class in a database in ArcMap.
+For more information, see Create a feature class in a database from ArcGIS for Desktop.

 In a geodatabase